 This isn’t just a blog about economics, though.
 I’m a member of The Church of Jesus Christ of Latter-day Saints, and that fact sometimes comes up in my writing, economic and otherwise.
 Among the lines of thought I’ve been known to follow while staring into space are lengthy syllogisms demonstrating the epistemic necessity of the existence of God to the very act of making an argument, and the many, many ways in which Latter-day Saint theology coincides with a philosophy of individual liberty.

-Which reminds me: I’m a libertarian, something that is informed by my reading of history, economics, political science, and, yes, my religion.
-That will definitely come up in my writing.
+I’m also politically libertarian, something that is informed by my reading of history, economics, political science, and, yes, my religion.
+That regularly informs in my writing.